IBPA/smoke_taint_prediction/README.md

 The outputs generated from four parts of the code will be stored in their output directories respectively (please refer the example output directory).

-## Contact
+## Request the dataset and contact information
-Please contact us at [tagkopouloslab@ucdavis.edu](mailto:tagkopouloslab@ucdavis.edu) if you have any issues of running the code .
+Please contact us at [tagkopouloslab@ucdavis.edu](mailto:tagkopouloslab@ucdavis.edu) if you need the dataset for analysis or have any issues of running the code .

 ## Acknowledgements